-However, if a freak fire is somehow caused by sunlight that is magnified through the broken glass, it is arguable that Damon would not be liable for injuries caused by the fire because they are not a foreseeable type of harm that would flow from the negligent act.
+However, if a freak fire is somehow caused by sunlight that's magnified through the broken glass, it's arguable that Damon would not be liable for injuries caused by the fire because they are not a foreseeable type of harm that would flow from the negligent act.
 In other words, a fire is not a foreseeable result that might stem from leaving shards of glass on the ground.

 Other examples of superseding causes that are usually deemed unforeseeable:

 Examples of superseding causes that are typically deemed foreseeable (so that the defendant doesn't escape liability):

 A person who causes injury to someone else is liable for the full extent of the resulting harm, whether or not the extent of that harm was foreseeable.

 For example, if Dallas is speeding through a small, suburban town and collides with Paula's Ferrari, Dallas is liable for the full amount of damage caused to the car, despite the fact that it might not be foreseeable to encounter such an expensive car in a small, suburban town.

 The "eggshell plaintiff" rule says that when someone is found to be at fault for an accident, they take any injured person as they find them.
 So, if the accident described above would normally only cause a few thousand dollars' worth of harm, but Paula suffers from a rare bone disease and requires over $100,000 in medical treatment as a result of the accident, Dallas is liable for the full nature and extent of the injuries suffered by Paula in the accident.

 Learn more about proving negligence in a personal injury case.

 The concepts we've covered in this article are pretty complex.
 Of course, it helps to have a sense of how the law holds someone accountable for another person's harm after an accident.
 But if you're the one who's been injured, it's your lawyer's job to understand the ins and outs of legal concepts like these, and apply them to your case.